skyrim-multiplayer/skymp/docs_serverside_scripting_reference.md

 ## mp.makeEventSource()

 Creates a new event source allowing you to catch specific game situations and pass them to a server as events.
+See [Events System](docs_events_system.md) for more information.

 ```typescript
 /* Definition */